 Cychrus caraboides is also able to squirt yellow acid out of its rear end with some accuracy in order to startle any predator.

-I can vouch for the accuracy having received a full load in the face when I was restraining one for a mark and recapture exercise by attaching it to a broom handle with an elastic band.
+I can vouch for the accuracy having received a full load in the face when I was restraining one for a mark and recapture exercise by attaching it to a broom handle with an elastic band so I could paint a numerical code of dots on its elytra.
 Not all science is high-tech!
-And if that were not enough it can also stridulate when picked up making a noise some describe as a squeak, but I think is more of a metallic hiss.
+And if that were not enough it can also stridulate when picked up making a noise some describe as a squeak, but I think is more of a metallic hiss, and never fails to alarm the uninitiated.

 The larva can grow up to 20 mm long, and unlike other carabid larva, it is short and fat.
 Like the adult, it lives mainly on slugs and snails, and can be seen in the autumn.